Ahacad/hn-summarizer/README.md

 - Node.js 16+
 - Cloudflare account with Workers, D1, and R2 access
-- Google AI API key
+- Google AI API key for Gemini
+- A self-hosted Firecrawl API endpoint for content extraction
-- Telegram Bot token and/or Discord webhook URL
+- Telegram Bot token and/or Discord webhook URL (at least one is required for notifications)

 ## Setup